murtezayesil/blog/src/2020/April/dont_fear.tar.md

 # Why build Linux From Scratch ?

-I wanted to have much better understanding of Linux file structure and know where everyhting (headers, libraries, binaries, configurations etc.) goes.
+I wanted to have much better understanding of Linux file structure and know where everyhting (headers, libraries, binaries, configurations, device files etc.) goes.
 I believed that would be important since I wanted to become a SysAdmin.
 I ended up scratching the surface.

 ## Short Story